 This Story also Contains

-The GUJCET 2025 exam was held for a total of 120 marks.
+The GUJCET 2026 exam will be conducted for a total of 120 marks.
 The authority specifies a certain qualifying percentage that candidates must score to pass the exam.
-However, merely securing passing marks in GUJCET 2025 is not enough for admission.
+However, merely securing passing marks in GUJCET 2026 is not enough for admission.
 Those who score higher marks in the exam have a better chance of admission to a course and college of their choice.
-Knowing what is a good score in GUJCET 2025 will help candidates look at the best colleges that will offer admission based on the marks obtained.
+Knowing what is a good score in GUJCET 2026 will help candidates look at the best colleges that will offer admission based on the marks obtained.
 The following tables provide what is a good score in GUJCET for various ranges of marks for both general and reserved category candidates.

 Remarks | Marks |